Cruzin’ the Pinot Trail: Pinot Paradise in the Santa Cruz Mountains

 dark red and purple fruits with mild tannins and nervy acidity.

-2010 Big Basin Winery Woodruff Family Vineyard Santa Cruz Mountains Pinot Noir
+2010 Big Basin Vineyards Woodruff Family Vineyard Santa Cruz Mountains Pinot Noir

 vineyard located in the Corralitos sub-region, planted over 30 years ago.
 Elevation is 400 feet.
 Soils are